Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 my garden of eden
 bamboo; killless
 vegan(or better)-labelled coconut water; better than (/acid|brawndo|chocolate|../) rain water
- so apparently deadly coconuts = potassium, like bananas = radioactivity; biochem indoor hydroponics; coconut water (leftovers; byproducts) for potassium pringles can for (pot)ash(yam) distillation can be vegan? distilled coconut water?
+ so apparently deadly coconuts = potassium, like cancer bananas = radioactivity; biochem indoor hydroponics; coconut water (leftovers; byproducts) for potassium pringles can for (pot)ash(yam) distillation can be vegan? distilled coconut water?